 For more France holiday ideas in the region of Alsace, we have a few more posts about this region…

 - Brittany is one of the more popular holiday destinations in France and as a result a lot of accommodations only like you to book for a whole week during the summer.
-Larger cities like Vannes it is possible to just book for one night.
+In larger cities like Vannes, it is possible to just book for one night.

 - We would recommend booking a beach house for families on the Gulf of Morbihan.
 Or if you are a couple looking for a hotel/bed and breakfast set-up, we cannot recommend Saint Goustan enough – it’s the most beautiful little port town, an ideal location for exploring this French region and full of options for places to eat and drink on an evening.